awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.APEX.md

 + Oracle APEX version 4\.1\.1\.v1 – 130 MiB

 **Note**
 Oracle APEX 5 for Oracle 11g isn't supported when the DB instance class used by the DB instance has only one vCPU\.
-For information about DB instance classes, see [DB Instance Class](Concepts.DBInstanceClass.md)\.
+For information about DB instance classes, see [Choosing the DB Instance Class](Concepts.DBInstanceClass.md)\.

 ## Prerequisites for Oracle APEX and APEX Listener<a name="Appendix.Oracle.Options.APEX.PreReqs"></a>